MatusVit/RS2020-NodeJS/README.md

 > node caesar-cli --action encode/decode --shift <number> --input <filename> --output <filename>

-CLI tool 4 options (short alias and full name): Options: -a, --action [type], an action encode/decode -s, --shift <number> a shift -i, --input <filename> an input file -o, --output
+CLI tool 4 options (short alias and full name):

+- -a, --action [type], an action encode/decode
+- -s, --shift <number> a shift
+- -i, --input <filename> an input file
-<filename> an output file
+- -o, --output <filename> an output file

 You can encode and decode right in STDIN and get STDOUT by passing only --action and --shift command